MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 You're then ready to complete the following tasks.

-- **Share gateways:** If necessary, provision data gateway access by adding consumers to data source connections in the User (or User with sharing) role.
+- **Share gateways:** If necessary, set up data gateway access by adding consumers to data source connections in the User (or User with sharing) role.
 - **Create workspaces:** Create and share access to a workspace where creators should publish their content, if they don't have one already.
 Creators might need access to more than one workspace if they plan to use separate workspaces to develop, test, and share content with consumers.
 Alternatively, you might share access to an [existing workspace](#option-2-workspace-access) that contains other content that creators need access to (described later in this article).
 - **Allocate licenses:** Creators need different licenses depending on the content that they produce.
   - Power BI Pro licenses are always required to create and share Power BI content.
-  - PPU licenses are required to create and share content if the workspace uses PPU license mode.
+  - PPU licenses are required to create and share content when the workspace uses PPU license mode.
-  - No license is required to create and share Fabric items if the workspace is on Fabric capacity.
+  - No license is required to create and share Fabric items when the workspace is on Fabric capacity.

 #### Option 1: You provide access to creators